 If you’re seeking a mythical world of dragons, castles, giants, and wildlings, look beyond your imagination and make your way to Spain.
 There’s something about Spain that conjures up fantasy and intrigue.
 That’s why the masterminds behind HBO’s Game of Thrones chose Spain as a filming location when creating the show’s mythical, magical world.

 Spain’s dramatic and varied landscapes have an air of mystery, and its ancient castles invite an entire cast of royalty into the imagination.
-With a long list of stunning locations to choose from, diehard fans of the show can binge on Game of Thrones inspired adventures at one of these real-life filming locations in Spain.
+With a long list of stunning locations and plenty of things to do in Spain, diehard fans of the show can binge on Game of Thrones inspired adventures at one of these real-life filming locations.

 Oh, and keep your eyes peeled for dragons.